-SAMPLE PROJECT RESOLUTION
+TEMPLATE PROJECT RESOLUTION

-WHEREAS, the (insert name of organization/agency) is applying for federal assistance from the Recreational Trails Program for the purpose of (insert project title as entered on question 18 of the application), NOW, THEREFORE, BE IT RESOLVED BY THE, that L. (insert name of person signing application) of (insert name of organization/agency) is authorized to sign the application for federal assistance and any other official project documents that are necessary to obtain such assistance, including any agreements, contracts or other documents that are required by the State of Missouri or the Federal Highway Administration.
-2. The (insert name of organization/agency) currently has the written commitment for the minimum 20% matching share for the project elements that are identified in the application and will allocate the necessary funds to complete the project.
-3. In the event a grant is awarded, the (insert name of organization/agency) will commit the necessary financial resources to operate and maintain the completed project in a safe and attractive manner for public access for years (a minimum of 25 years for a trail-related project. l.
-In the event a grant is awarded, the (insert name of organization/agency) is prepared to complete the project within the time period identified on the signed project agreement.
-5. In the event a grant is awarded, the (insert name of organization/agency) will comply with all rules and regulations of the Recreational Trails Program, applicable Executive Orders, all state laws that govern the grant applicant during the performance of the project, and stewardship requirements after the project is completed PASSED AND RESOLVED BY THE (insert name of agency) The undersigned hereby certifies that he/she is the duly authorized Clerk and custodian of the books and records and seal of (agency), duly formed pursuant to the laws of the State of Missouri, and that the foregoing is a true record of a resolution duly adopted at a meeting of the (governing board of agency), that said meeting was held in accordance with state and local laws on and that the said resolution is now in full force and effect without modification or rescission.
-IN WITNESS WHEREOF, I have executed my name as Clerk and have affixed the seal of (agency), this day of, 20 ATTEST: (Clerk) By: (printed name) (SEAL) (SLAL)
+WHEREAS, the (insert name of organization/agency) is applying for federal assistance from the Recreational Trails Program for the purpose of (insert project title as entered on question 18 of the application),

+NOW, THEREFORE, BE IT RESOLVED BY THE (insert name of organization/agency), that

+- 1. (insert name of person signing application) of (insert name of organization/agency) is a uthorized to sign the application for federal assistance and any other official project documents that are necessary to obtain such assistance, including any agreements, contracts or other documents that are required by the State of Missouri or the Federal Highway Administration. - 2.
+The (insert name of organization/agency) currently has the written commitment for the (insert percentage from question 34 of the application) matchingshare for the project elements that are identified in the application and will allocate thenecessary funds to complete the project. - 3.
+In the event a grant is a warded, the (insert name of organization/agency) will commit the necessary financial resources to operate and maintain the completed project in a safe and attractive manner for public access for a minimum of 25 years. - 4.
+In the event a grant is a warded, the (insert name of organization/agency) is prepared to complete the project within the time period identified on the signed project agreement. - 5.
+In the event a grant is a warded, the (insert name of organization/agency) will comply with all rules and regulations of the Recreational Trails Program, applicable Executive Orders, all state laws that govern the grant applicant during the performance of the project, and stewardship requirements after the project is completed

+PASSED AND RESOLVED BY THE (insert name of agency)

+The undersigned hereby certifies that he/s he is the duly authorized Clerk and custodian of the books and records and seal of (agency), duly formed pursuant to the laws of the State of Missouri, and that the foregoing is a true record of a resolution duly adopted at a meeting of the (governing board of agency), that said meeting was held in accordance with state and local laws on_____and that the said resolution is now in full force and effect without modification or rescission.

+IN WITNESS WHEREOF, I have executed my name as Clerk and have affixed the seal of (agency), this____day of, 20.

+ATTEST: (Clerk)